Searching for topological dark matter in LIGO data: Introduction

-Then, $D_{\rm DW}$ is an additional distance parameter describing the average separation of DWs.
-Using \eqref{equ:2}, and putting the previously ignored squared factors of the reduced Planck's constant $\hbar$ and speed of light $c$, the average separation can be constrained to
+Then, we can define an additional distance parameter describing the average separation of DWs, $D_{\rm DW}$.
+Using \eqref{equ:2}, and reintroducing the previously omitted squared factors of the reduced Planck's constant $\hbar$ and speed of light $c$, the average separation can be constrained to

-Choosing a vacuum scale similar to the Higgs sector, i.e. $250 \text{ GeV}$, $m_{\rm dark}$ around $10^{-12}$ eV, and $N_\phi$ as unity, the resulting lower bound on the average separation scale for TDM is $D_{\rm DW}\gtrsim 3\times 10^{10}$m.
-Assuming a DW speed of $\sim10^{-3}c$, this corresponds to $\lesssim 1$ DW crossing per day.
-Additionally, we can estimate a number density for the DWs based on the lower bound for $D_{\rm DW}$.
-Given the volume of the solar systems neighborhood being estimated conservatively to roughly $10^{30}\text{ km}^3$ we find that, given the above constraints, there will be at most $\mathcal{O}(10^7)$ DW per solar system or, in other words, $n_{\text{DW}}\leq 10^{18} \text{ pc}^{-3}$.
-As this upper bound does not violate any particle physics constrains, and the occurrence of a DW crossing is possible to produce multiple events within the span of the LIGO detector runs, hence the search for TDM in GW detector data is well motivated.
-In this article, we want to promote the hunt for DM in gravitational wave interferometer data by showing that existing events and frequently reoccurring types of glitches match the signatures resulting from TDM passing through Earth.
+Choosing a vacuum scale similar to the Higgs sector, i.e., $250 \text{ GeV}$, $m_{\rm dark}\sim 10^{-12}$ eV, and $N_\phi$ as unity, the resulting lower bound on the average separation scale for TDM is $D_{\rm DW}\gtrsim 3\times 10^{10}$m.
+Assuming a DW speed of $\sim10^{-3}c$, the latter bound corresponds to $\lesssim 1$ DW crossing per day.
+Moreover, we can estimate a number density for the DWs based on the lower bound for $D_{\rm DW}$.
+With the volume of the Solar System's neighborhood being estimated conservatively to be roughly $10^{30}\text{ km}^3$, we find that, given the above constraints, there will be at most $\mathcal{O}(10^7)$ DW per Solar System or, in other words, $n_{\text{DW}}\leq 10^{18} \text{ pc}^{-3}$.
+As this upper bound does not violate any particle physics constraints, the occurrence of DW crossings could potentially yield multiple events during the duration of LIGO detector runs and, thus, the search for TDM in GW detector data is well motivated.

-This work is structured as follows: In section \ref{dm_model} we present the interaction types under consideration and how they impact the phase signals in the gravitational wave interferometers.
-We specifically discuss ground-based interferometers with Fabry-P\'erot cavities such as LIGO, Virgo and KAGRA detectors.
-In section \ref{ana} we provide concrete evidence for TDM-like signatures occurring regularly in LIGO data in form of either identified as massive binary black hole (BBH) signals or glitches.
-We conclude this article with a discussion and remarks for future works in section \ref{discus}.
+This article promotes the hunt for DM in GW interferometer data by showing that existing events and frequently reoccurring types of glitches match the signatures resulting from TDM passing through the Earth.
+It is structured as follows: In Sec. \ref{dm_model} we present the interaction types between DM and Standard Model particles of interest and the resulting impact on the phase signals in the GW interferometers.
+We specifically discuss ground-based interferometers with Fabry-P\'erot cavities such as the LIGO, Virgo, and KAGRA detectors.
+In Sec. \ref{ana} we provide concrete evidence for TDM-like signatures regularly occurring in LIGO data in the form of either signals identified as massive binary black holes (BBH) or glitches.
+We conclude this article with a discussion and remarks for future works in Sec. \ref{discus}.